Tag Archives: Virginia Sustarsic

 “That was the whole point,” she groused.

 Bogie was Diane’s live-in boyfriend.
-He was rangy and always wore black, tip to toe.
+He was fit and strong and always wore black, tip to toe.
 He had a Harley Davidson he kept in the back lot.
 Nobody ever tried to steal it, because everybody knew that would be a big mistake.

-Art Zaccone, headman of the Chosen Few, said the fight broke out because of trouble between the two groups going back to a rumble in Philly two years earlier.
+Art Zaccone, headman of the Chosen Few, said the fight broke out because of trouble between the two groups going back to a rumble in Philadelphia two years earlier.
 The biker gangs didn’t ride on magic busses.
 They rode hogs.
 They made their own black magic.
-They had long memories and never forgotten never forgiven grievances.
+They had long memories and nursed never forgotten or forgiven grievances.

 After Bogie moved out, Diane took up with Igor, a math wizard.
-He was tall, had long dark wiry hair, and played air guitar.
+He was tall, had long wiry hair, and played air guitar.
 Even though he was egg-headed about numbers, he often looked like he was only half there.
+He was vivid but baffling.

 “We all thought he was tripping a lot,” Virginia said.

-I lived in a back apartment on the second floor.
-I avoided the back stairs and porches.
+I lived in a back apartment on the second floor, although I avoided the back stairs and porches.
 They were falling apart in their old age.
-Virginia lived in a side apartment on the same floor and an older Italian couple Angeline and Charlie Beale lived in the front.
+Virginia lived in a courtyard-facing apartment on the same floor and an older Italian couple, Angeline and Charlie Beale, lived in the front.
 They always had their apartment door open.
-Charlie was short and stocky, a retired mailman.
+Charlie was short and stout, a retired mailman.
 He read newspapers and magazines all day long.
-Angie was stout with wavy hair.
-She stayed in the kitchen all day long cooking in a black slip.
+Angie was short and stout, too.
+She stayed in the kitchen in a black slip cooking and drinking coffee from a Stone Age espresso machine.

-They had a parrot.
-Whenever Angie spied Virginia walking by, she called out, “Oh, honey, honey, come in, let me see if I can get him to talk to you.”
-She would coo and try to convince the parrot to talk.
+They had an orange and green parrot.
+Whenever Angie spied Virginia walking by, she called out, “Oh, honey, come in, let me see if I can get him to talk to you.”
+She would coo and try to convince the bird to talk.
 He never did, even when she poked him with a stick.
-When she did, he whistled and squawked.
-He sounded offended and tone-deaf.
+When she did, he whistled and squawked, sounding offended.

 “How long have you had that parrot?”
 Virginia asked, thinking they were still training him.